mgifford/drupal-security/src/drupal.rst

   Limits PHP functionality and other controls.

 `Password Policy`_ (7/8)
-  Enforces your user password policy.
+  Enforces your user password policy. **Note: According to NIST & others, overly complex composition rules often do more harm than good.**

 `Password Strength`_ (7/8)
   Provides realistic password strength measurement and server-side enforcement.

+`Passwordless`_ (7/8)
+  Replaces the Drupal login form with a password-request form, to avoid needing a password to login.

 `Permissions Lock`_ (7/8)
   Provides more fine-grained control over what users with the permission